 - ¼ cup chopped fresh cilantro for topping optional

 - Preheat oven to 350 degrees.
-Put turkey in large sauce pan with oil and cook until no longer pink.
+Put ground turkey in large sauce pan with oil and cook until no longer pink.

 - Add cumin, chili powder, red pepper flakes, coriander and a little water until seasoned.
 Add pinto & black beans, diced tomatoes, thinly sliced chilis, corn and mix it all together in sauce pan.